-Task How to Show or hide specific types of paired reads in the Strategy view Choose an option from the Show drop-down menu or manually check or uncheck the individual boxes: Unpaired , Inconsistent (single contig), Inconsistent (multi contig), Consistent (single contig), Consistent (multi contig), Consistent if regrouped, Split .
-If your group of checked/unchecked boxes does not match any of the presets, the Show menu will automatically change to Custom .
+Task How to Show or hide Choose an option from the Show drop-down menu or manually check or uncheck the individual specific types boxes: Unpaired, Inconsistent (single contig, Inconsistent (multi contig), Consistent of paired (single contig), Consistent (multi contig), Consistent if regrouped, Split.
+If your group of reads in the checked/unchecked boxes does not match any of the presets, the Show menu will Strategy view automatically change to Custom .